dermatologist/dhti/README.md

 :shell: `dhti-cli conch install -g https://github.com/dermatologist/openmrs-esm-dhti-template.git -n openmrs-esm-dhti-template`

-We can also install from a dev folder after cloning the repository (-e <path>).
+We can also install from a dev folder after cloning the repository.
 While developing you can copy the dist folder to a running container for testing.
 Read more [here](/notes/instructions.md).

 ### 🔧 Create new docker container
 `dhti-cli docker -n beapen/conch-test:1.0 -t conch`